elastic/connectors/docs/CONTRIBUTING.md

         return BaseDataSource.basic_rule_validators()
                 + [MyBasicRuleValidator, MyBasicRulesSetValidator]
 ```

-It's not recommended to fully override `basic_rule_validators` as you'll lose the default validations.

 Again the framework will handle the rest like scheduling validation, calling the custom validators and storing the corresponding results.